 Sagen is a researcher at the Nansen Environmental and Remote Sensing Center.
 Her expertise is in applied mathematics specialized within ocean acoustic.
 Her research interests are focused on using new technologies for observing the Arctic environment, such as acoustic tomography, passive acoustics, floats and gliders.
-Currently, she is the deputy-coordinator of the EU funded project ACOBAR (2008-2012) (http://acobar.nersc.no).
-As part of ACOBAR she leads the implementation of a multi-purpose acoustic system in the Fram Strait for tomography, navigation of gliders and passive acoustic, and the development of assimilation of acoustic data into ice-ocean models.
-She plans and implement field experiments in the Arctic, and has been chief scientist on 9 cruises since 2007 in Arctic marginal ice zone experiments.
+She was deputy-coordinator in the EU projects (AMOC (1998-2001) and ACOBAR (2008-2013)), and she led the follow up ACOBAR II project funded by RCN project.

 Currently, Sagen is project leader of the UNDER-ICE – Arctic Ocean under melting ice; and the SSF - Ocean Flagship.
 Sagen has led the development of the acoustic tomography system in the Fram Strait, and coordinated annual ocean/acoustic cruises to the Fram Strait since 2007 (involving open ocean vessel, icebreakers and aircraft missions).
 Sagen has a strong international network in USA, and Europe within research and technologies.